Prospects for measuring quark polarization and spin correlations in $b\bar b$ and $c\bar c$ samples at the LHC: Baryon Production and Relevant Decay Channels

 The $\Lambda_c^+ \to pK^-\pi^+$ decay can proceed via various intermediate resonances, with different angular distributions in each case, and we quote the effective value of the spin analyzing power, $\alpha_{\rm eff}$, that corresponds to the sensitivity that can be obtained with a full amplitude analysis~\cite{LHCb:2022sck}.

 Reconstructing the kinematics of the semileptonic decays, which is needed for the polarization and spin correlation measurements, is not straightforward because neutral particles cannot be assigned to a vertex and neutrinos are not observed at all.
 However, it can be done with certain approximations using the method described in detail in sections~4.2.2 and 4.2.3 of ref.~\cite{Galanti:2015pqa}, for example.
 It uses the fact that the energy fraction carried by a heavy-flavored hadron (relative to the original quark) has a relatively peaked distribution, with an average value around $70\%$ for the $b$ quark~\cite{ALEPH:2001pfo,DELPHI:2011aa,OPAL:2002plk,SLD:2002poq,ATLAS:2022miz,ATLAS:2021agf,CMS-PAS-TOP-18-012} and $50\%$ for the $c$ quark~\cite{OPAL:1997edj,ALEPH:1999syy}.\footnote{These numbers are appropriate for quark $p_T$ values of tens of GeV.
 They decrease slowly as a function of the energy scale due to renormalization group evolution~\cite{Cacciari:2005uk}.} To reconstruct the neutrino momentum, the vector pointing from the primary vertex to the baryon decay vertex is taken as the baryon flight direction.
 See also refs.~\cite{Dambach:2006ha,LHCb:2015eia,LHCb:2020ist,Ciezarek:2016lqu}.
+Of particular note is ref.~\cite{Dambach:2009wda}, which shows that reconstruction of a semileptonic $B$ hadron decay is feasible in CMS.
 Unfolding will be required to account for the approximations made.